stratisproject/Documentation/source/Developer Resources/Unity3D/unity3d-intro.rst

 the fact that they are a form of digital money that competes with fiat currency.

-Stratis Blockchain Technologies’ expanded Unity 3D support to include a light wallet and SDK for Stratis Blockchain Technologies.
+Stratis Blockchain Technologies expanded Unity 3D support to include a light wallet and SDK for Stratis Blockchain Technologies.
 This achievement enables both the STRAX Token to be supported within game development and the InterFlux Hub, enabling endless use-cases through